eciuperc/Automatic_Sudoku_Solver/README.md

 To use it, simply define the grid you want to solve at the beginning of the "main" function.
 I added a few "template" grids to help you do that.
 Then, select whether you want:
-- To calculate only one solution, or every solution.
+- To calculate only one solution or every solution.
-- To display the steps of the computer's calculations, or not.
+- To display the steps of the computer's calculations or not.
-- (Only if you choose to calculate every possibilities) To display only what is the number of solutions, or also display what these solutions are.
+- (Only if you choose to calculate every possibilities) To display only what is the number of solutions, or also display these solutions.

 To create it, I translated in C++ code the way I proceed when I'm solving myself a Sudoku, which is the following:
 - Check if there is a line, column or box where a number can be in only one place (for example "The number 7 can be in only one place in line 4").